-If you have a picky eater who doesn’t like meat, but you are concerned about protein intake, this article is for you!
-Our favorite non-meat protein sources!
+If you have a picky eater who doesn’t like meat, and you’re concerned about protein intake, learn all about the top nourishing non-meat protein sources below!

 According to the nutritional guidelines for Americans, kids between 2-13 years old need from 2-5 servings of protein per day (see MyPlate Servings Per Day Chart).
 In general, ¼ cup cooked beans, 1 egg, 1 tablespoon of peanut butter, or ½ ounce of nuts or seeds can be considered as 1 ounce-equivalent from the Protein Foods Group. (source)